deepshiksharma/rPPG-Toolbox/README.md

+# deepshiksharma's fork modifications

+## Setup
+This code was run on Ubuntu Linux with CUDA 12.1 and Python 3.8.20 in a conda environment.

+The CUDA version that PyTorch is installed with must match the system's CUDA version.

+Check CUDA version on system, then run `./setup_updated.sh`

+## Training
+Dataset goes in the `./RawData` directory.
+Refer [📁 Datasets](#datasets) for the exact directory structure.

+Check `./main.py` and configuration `.yaml` files inside `./configs/train_configs`

+### Default configuration
+Default `--config_file` has been set to `./UBFC-rPPG_PHYSNET.yaml`

+`DO_PREPROCESS: True` for the default config.
+Preprocessed data and data file lists are saved to the `./Cache_and_FileLists` directory.

+Plots and outputs are saved to the `./Runs/exp` directory.
+Test outputs that can be visualized are saved to `./Runs/exp/Test_Outputs`

+### Visualization
+A notebook for visualizing test results can be found in the `./tools/output_signal_viz` directory, along with its README.

+The notebook generates visualizations from the `.pickle` file saved to `./Runs/exp/Test_Outputs`

 <p align="center">
 Please remember to :star: this repo if you find it useful and cite our work if you end up using it in your work!
 </p>